craftycarmen/craftycarmen/README.md

 <p align="center"><img width="375px" src="https://github.com/craftycarmen/craftycarmen/assets/131481577/e9bf2a7b-f28c-4bf7-991d-24c47fbedb9a"></p>

-## Oh, hi! 👋 I'm Carmen Shiu, a software engineer.
+## Oh, hi! 👋🏻 I'm Carmen Shiu.
+I'm a **Software Engineer** from the San Francisco Bay Area.

-My passion for coding started when I created fan sites for music artists in my youth, using drag-and-drop platforms like Angelfire and Geocities*, and later teaching myself HTML and CSS.
-After going to school for PR and becoming a project manager-turned-product manager for 11 years, I realized it was time for a career change and enrolled in an immersive software development course with a focus on full-stack web development.
+My passion for coding started when I created fan sites for music artists in my youth, using drag-and-drop platforms like Angelfire and Geocities, and later teaching myself HTML and CSS.
+After going to school for PR and becoming a **project manager-turned-product manager** for 11 years, I realized it was time for a career change and enrolled in an **immersive software development course** with a focus on **full-stack web development**.

-Now, as a software engineer, I'm building full-stack, dynamic web applications, applying the professional skills I've developed over the years, and—more importantly—finally pursuing that childhood passion of mine.
+Now, I'm building full-stack, dynamic web applications, applying the professional skills I've developed over the years, and—more importantly—finally **pursuing that childhood passion** of mine.

-<i>*Yes, I'm dating myself here.</i>
+_When I'm not coding, you can catch me caring for 50+ plants, spending time with my dogs, or cooking and baking from my extensive cookbook collection—all while unapologetically jamming to Taylor Swift._

 #